calculix/Cubit-CalculiX/README.md

 - Displaying of loads and boundary conditions
 - Python Interface to query the result files.
 This can be used to run convergence studies or do mesh refinement based on the results.

+# How to
+To get an overview of all new commands type

+ccx ?

+in cubit mode (#!cubit)

+For the functions of the python interface type

+ccx.help()

+in python mode (#!python)

 # Installation

-Download the build directory and point within Cubit to the Direcetory.
+Download the build directory and point within Cubit to the Directory.

 - Tools->Plugins->Add